yetanotherco/aligned_layer/README.md

 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/get_proof_test_files.sh | bash
 ```

-We are downloading a proof previously generated, send it to Aligned, and retrieve the results from Ethereum Holesky testnet.
+We are downloading a proof previously generated, sending it to Aligned, and retrieving the results from Ethereum Holesky testnet.
 Aligned is using EigenLayer to do a fast and cheap verification of more than one thousand proofs per second.

 4. Send the proof with: